python/cpython/Doc/library/subprocess.rst

 .. function:: check_output(args, *, stdin=None, stderr=None, shell=False, universal_newlines=False, timeout=None)

-   Run command with arguments and return its output as a byte string.
+   Run command with arguments and return its output.

    If the return code was non-zero it raises a :exc:`CalledProcessError`.
 The :exc:`CalledProcessError` object will have the return code in the